 Fig. 2 Cyclic voltammogram of 5-ASA (c = 1×10−4 mol L−1) obtained on BDDE.

-The applicability of the developed method of 5-ASA determination using BDDE and SWV for practical samples was verified by analysis of the commercially available pharmaceutical preparation Pentasa (500 mg/tablet, Ferring Pharmaceuticals).
+The applicability of the developed method of 5-ASA determination using BDDE and SWV for practical samples was verified by analysis of the commercially available pharmaceutical preparation Pentasa (500 mg 5-ASA/tablet, Ferring Pharmaceuticals).
 The studied drug was repeatedly determined in tablets using standard addition method.
-The analyzed solution of drug was prepared by dilution of one tablet in 25 mL 0.1 mol L−1 HCl applying the ultrasonic bath.
+The analyzed solution of drug was prepared by dilution of one tablet in 25 mL of 0.1 mol L−1 HCl applying the ultrasonic bath.
 20 µl of this solution (calculated probable concentration of 0.01 mol L−1) was added to 20 mL of supporting electrolyte in the polarographic cell and analyzed.
 At least two standard additions of 20 µl of 5-ASA solution (0.01 mol L−1) were added for analyte determination.
 The analysis was 5-times repeated and the statistical parameters were calculated.
-It was found 501±13 mg/tablet and (RSDD(5)) was calculated as 3.79 %.
+It was found 501±13 mg 5-ASA/tablet and (RSDD(5)) was calculated as 3.79 %.